serokell/universum/README.md

    documenation regarding internal module structure.
 2. `universum`-specific [HLint](http://hackage.haskell.org/package/hlint) rules:
    [`.hlint.yaml`](https://github.com/serokell/universum/blob/master/.hlint.yaml)
-3. Very few LiquidHaskell properties.
-At least LiquidHaskell is on Travis CI and other properties just waiting to be added!
+3. Only a few LiquidHaskell properties right now, but LiquidHaskell is on Travis CI and other properties are just waiting to be added!
 4. Focus on safety, convenience and efficiency.

 What is this file about?